 What is Neuromuscular Therapy (NMT)?

-In layman terms, neuromuscular therapy is a type of massage best for chronic issues.
-It’s meant for continuous sessions so your nervous system can create better posture habits.
-Step by step, you’ll feel an overall change in the way you walk, sit, move, and stand.
+In layman terms, neuromuscular therapy is a type of advanced manual therapy best for chronic issues by re balancing after finding the source.
+Different modalities are used with hydrotherapy (use of water) to restore a musculoskeletal and nervous system balance.
+It’s meant for continuous sessions so your nervous system can reconnect to the brain.
+Step by step, you’ll feel an overall change in the way you walk, sit, move, and stand… not to mention the most important reason …. an overall correction to these important systems.

 - Poor posture